 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 I only ever recommend the ingredients or tools I use for my recipes.
 You can read more about our disclosure policy here ~

 So the great thing about this recipe is you can sweeten it with any of your favorite powdered sweeteners.

-I used a powdered eryrthoil for both the cake and the icing.
-You can use a granular sweetner in the cake, but to keep the frosting smooth I highly suggest you use a powdered version.
+I used a powdered erythritol for both the cake and the icing.
+You can use a granular sweetener in the cake, but to keep the frosting smooth I highly suggest you use a powdered version.

-Allulose, monk fruit, erythritol, swerve, pure, will all work just fine.
+Allulose, monk fruit, erythritol, Swerve, or Pure will all work just fine.

 Liquid sweeteners will not work as well, unfortunately, especially liquid drop sweeteners unless you adjust the balance of liquid to dry ingredients in the recipe.